-It is noted that the application is for consent to partial mortgage discharge and to convey an existing townhouse dwelling unit (Part 1), currently under construction for the purposes of selling each townhouse unit individually, as opposed to a block of three (3) under single ownership.
-According to the application and Planning Justification Report, the remnant land (Part 4) is proposed to be retained for future development purposes, specifically another 3-unit townhouse block and a portion to be allocated for a future public street.
+The application is for consent to partial mortgage discharge and to convey an existing townhouse dwelling unit (Part 1), for the purposes of selling each townhouse unit individually, as opposed to a block of three (3) under single ownership.
+According to the application and Planning Justification Report, the remnant land (Part 4) is to be retained for future development with Part 5.

-Town Planning staff are of the opinion the proposed severance application conforms to the local Official Plan, principally via direct extension of exercising as-of-right zoning compliance under a building permit, and less so with the clear policy intent of the East Fonthill Secondary Plan and Urban Design Guidelines.
+Town Planning staff are of the opinion the proposed severance application conforms to the local Official Plan, principally via direct extension of exercising as-of-right zoning compliance, and less so with the clear policy intent of the East Fonthill Secondary Plan and Urban Design Guidelines.